google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Complete specifications

-All the numbers for Jackery's largest non-expandable LFP station.
+All the numbers for Jackery's most powerful non-expandable LFP station.

 Pure Sine WaveYes (<3% THD)